IOC and China make vaccine deal for Tokyo, Beijing Olympians - WTMJ

 AP Sports Writer

+GENEVA (AP) — China strengthened its relationship with the International Olympic Committee on Thursday by offering to pay for vaccines for athletes as criticism of the 2022 Winter Games host country continues.

-GENEVA (AP) — The International Olympic Committee and China have teamed up to offer vaccines to athletes and teams preparing for the upcoming games in both Tokyo and Beijing.
+The IOC entered into a partnership with the Chinese Olympic committee to buy and provide vaccines for people taking part in the upcoming games in both Tokyo and Beijing.

-The collaboration with Chinese Olympic officials was announced Thursday during an online IOC meeting.

-“We are grateful for this offer, which is in the true Olympic spirit of solidarity,” IOC president Thomas Bach said.
+“We are grateful for this offer, which is in the true Olympic spirit of solidarity,” IOC president Thomas Bach said during an online meeting that included sports leaders and the organizing committees of future Olympics.

-Bach said the IOC would “pay for extra doses” for Olympic and Paralympic participants.

-Japan’s vaccination rollout has been relatively slow despite the upcoming Tokyo Games.
-It was launched in February, months after other major countries.

 “The IOC will pay for two doses more, which can be made available for the population in the respective country according to their needs,” Bach said.